gjlbeckers-uu/aglcheck/README.rst

 .. image:: example_figures/example_fig_sharedchunklength_1.png
    :width: 100%

-Quantifications and visualizations are produced from a simple text file (yaml), that lists the strings of interest, and, optionally, provides token durations (see example_
+Quantifications and visualizations can be produced from a simple text file (yaml), that lists the strings of interest, and, optionally, provides token durations (see example_)
     .. _example: aglcheck/datafiles/wilsonetal_natcomm_2015.yaml

+More details on matches at the level of individual strings can be scrutinized in generated HTML tables (see example_)
+    .. _example: example_figures/example_table.html

 Development status